Melbourne tram route 48: History

-Route 48 was first allocated to the line between Balwyn North and the City on 11 December 1938 with the opening of the Balwyn North extension.
+Route 48 was first allocated to the line between North Balwyn and the City on 11 December 1938 with the opening of the North Balwyn extension.
 Prior to that point, services on the East Kew line were largely provided by route 40, which ran from Kew East (Bulleen Road) to the City.
 Trams traditionally would usually terminate at the Lonsdale Street terminus on Spencer Street, but peak hour congestion at the terminus often meant that trams would often run through to La Trobe Street, or would truncate at the corner of Flinders and Spencer Streets.
-After the construction of a siding north of La Trobe Street, route 48 trams were extended to terminate there.
-However, it proved to be difficult for the siding to handle peak hour congestion along with route 75, so route 48 was amended to terminate at Flinders Street West from 17 February 2002.
-On 4 May 2003, The line was extended to Harbour Esplanade, Docklands.
+After the construction of a siding north of La Trobe Street in 1993, route 48 trams were extended to terminate there along with route 75.
+However, it proved to be difficult for the siding to handle peak hour congestion with route 75, so route 48 was amended to terminate at Flinders Street West from 3 September 2000.
+On 4 May 2003, the line was extended to the intersection of Bourke Street and Harbour Esplanade, Docklands.
 On 4 January 2005, route 48 was extended along Harbour Esplanade and Docklands Drive to Waterfront City.

+Between May and November 2005, the route temporarily terminated at Market Street due to the closure and removal of the Flinders Street Overpass over King Street.
+The truncated section between La Trobe Street and Waterfront City was temporarily replaced by routes 30 and 86.

-On 20 September 2009, route 48 was altered to run via Collins Street in lieu of Flinders Street, terminating at Victoria Harbour.
+On 20 September 2009, route 48 was altered to run via Collins Street in lieu of Flinders Street, terminating at Victoria Harbour (Merchant Street).
+The route along Flinders Street and Harbour Esplanade to Waterfront City was replaced by an extended route 70.
+On 26 January 2014, the route was extended westwards by one more stop to terminate at the intersection of Collins Street and Bourke Street, which became the new Victoria Harbour terminus.